econia-labs/emojicoin-dot-fun/src/move/rewards/README.md

 For ease of parameter modeling, named constants use values in `APT`, which are converted to octas internally.

+The `emojicoin_dot_fun_claim_link` module contains a system for administering pre-paid swaps using private keys encoded in "claim links", akin to magic links for website login.

 ## Publish commands